R. R. Donnelley's Breakup - Here's How It Panned Out For Income Investors

 I have long been a follower of R.R.
 Donnelley, writing on the company a number of times prior to the completion of the break-up of the company last year.
 For those unfamiliar, the company was for many years a traditional printer, dating back as far as 1864, and has had a long history of paying dividends.
 The company has morphed somewhat over the years, adding numerous value-added traditional print and digital services, and this expansion lead management to conclude that investors would be best served by breaking the company up.
 As it stands now, what once was R.R.
 Donnelley alone is now the following three publicly listed companies:

 - R.R.
-Donnelley & Sons Company (RRD) – Publishing and Retail-Centric Print Services Company
+Donnelley & Sons Company (RRD) – Customized Multi-Channel Communications Management Company

-- LSC Communications Inc. (LKSD) – Customized Multi-Channel Communications Management Company
+- LSC Communications Inc. (LKSD) – Publishing and Retail-Centric Print Services Company

 - Donnelley Financial Solutions, Inc. (DFIN) – Financial Communications Services Company